Floquet engineering multi-channel Kondo physics: Experimental considerations

 To have a well-defined transient regime where the Floquet-Kondo effect is realized, the time to thermalize the electrons has to be larger than any other time scale, or practically, the off-resonance condition has to be imposed, avoiding direct absorption of photons by any internal degree of freedom of the system~\cite{McIver_Nature_2020}.
 In a simple one-band, infinite-$U$ Anderson model, there will be linear (in time) energy absorption for $0\leq -|\epsilon_f| +\Omega \leq D/2$, where there can be single photon excitations from the occupied local $f$-level to the empty conduction states, with $D$ the total conduction electron bandwidth.
 Otherwise, the energy absorption is exponentially suppressed.
-For a single band model, there are no direct transitions within the conduction band, although this will not be generically true in materials.
 We are interested in $\Omega < |\epsilon_f|$, which naturally satisfies this requirement.
-Experimental realizations will also have to avoid frequencies associated with direct transitions (as seen, for example, in the optical conductivity), and from $f-f$ transitions, such as from $J=5/2$ to the excited $J=7/2$ levels in Ce.
+For a single-band model, there are no direct transitions within the conduction band, although this will not be generically true in materials.
+Experimental realizations will also have to avoid frequencies associated with direct transitions (as seen, for example, in the optical conductivity) and from $f-f$ transitions, such as from $J=5/2$ to the excited $J=7/2$ levels in Ce.
 Nevertheless, with some care, it is likely possible to achieve the required long thermalization times in Kondo materials.

+After the system reaches the Floquet plateau with new couplings, it becomes a matter of measuring features that follow from this reduction in the coupling anisotropy.
+The enhancement of $T_{c}$ for superconductivity is a first hint that the anisotropy of the Kondo channels has been reduced.
+For the particular case of composite order of multi-channel systems, we mention the following features that may be experimentally verified~\cite{Flint_NatPhys_2008}: (1) The symmetry of the superconducting gap follows from the irreps of the two channels, leading to $d$ of $g$-wave superconductors; (2) the Andreev reflection in tunneling measurements is enhanced; (3) for the normal state, an upturn in the NMR relaxation rate should be observed.
+Obviously, these measurements are challenging as they have to be done while the laser field is on.